 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company is not subject to significant interest rate volatility as its note payable and convertible notes are carried at a fixed interest rate throughout their term.
-The Company considers interest rate risk to be immaterial.
+The Company exposed to interest rate volatility as its Facility has a variable interest rate (Note 14).